linz/coastal/README.md

 All metadata and docs are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

-Toitū Te Whenua Land Information New Zealand is the copyright owner for the New Zealand topographic feature data that is available in this bucket.
+Toitū Te Whenua Land Information New Zealand is the copyright owner for the data that is available in this bucket.
 Licensed for re-use under "[CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)".

 Attribution: Licensed by Toitū Te Whenua Land Information New Zealand for re-use under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).